EvonneYim/EvonneYim/README.md

 <br>
 <h1 align="left">🔭 My final year project </h1>
 <a href="https://app.powerbi.com/view?r=eyJrIjoiNmIyZTM3OTctYjc4OC00Y2Q5LTk2ZTktYTVjYWE3ODdiM2FjIiwidCI6IjBmZWQwM2EzLTQwMmQtNDYzMy1hOGNkLThiMzA4ODIyMjUzZSIsImMiOjEwfQ%3D%3D">Flash Flood Prediction Analysis with the application of Digital Twin</a><br><br>
 It is a user-fiendly dashboard that allows the public and government authorithes to easily comprehend and stay updated on the current environment in investigated Klang Valley areas.
-Digital twin concept is utilized by frequently pulling data into the warehouse and perform automate pre-procesisng and flood labelling, effectively addressed the delay issues and inaccurate response.<br><br>
+Digital twin concept is utilized by frequently pulling data into the warehouse and perform automate pre-procesisng and flood labelling, effectively addressed the delay issues and inaccurate responses.<br><br>

 - Page 1: select one date time with one/multiple rivers to evaluate flooding situations, precipitation and wind properties. <br>
 - Page 2: select one river to effectively analyze the weather patterns and the river conditions. <br><br>